rsoiffer/Forge-of-Stars/adventuring-rules.md

 ## Inspiration

 The GM is encouraged to reward players for good roleplaying with a mechanic called inspiration.
 Whenever the GM thinks a player did something cool or immersive, the GM should give that player a point of inspiration.

-A player can spend a point of inspiration to reroll any skill roll that any character makes.
-You must use the new roll, and you can't spend inspiration to reroll the die a second time.
+You can spend a point of inspiration to reroll any skill roll or damage roll that your character makes.
+This is a {% trait Fortune %} effect.

 ## NPC Attitude